RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Experiments

 Evaluation results from GPT-4 and human experts are shown in Table \ref{tab:explan gen ability} and Figure \ref{fig:human labels} respectively.
 We have the following observations:

 The trend of the two evaluation strategies are the same, validating the credibility of our evaluation method.
 Among which, RecExplainer-H achieves the highest scores on all three datasets, indicating that it can mimic the execution logic of the target model well and give satisfying explanations for that logic.
-RecExplainer-B comes next, suggesting that behavioral imitation is also helpful in understanding the execution paradigm of recommendation models.
+RecExplainer-B comes next, suggesting that behavioral imitation is also helpful in understanding the execution paradigm of target models.

 For the two unaligned LLMs, Vicuna-7B and ChatGPT, they can generate reasonably good explanatory texts in some cases through their powerful reasoning capabilities and internal knowledge.
-However, since they are unrelated to the recommendation model and are not aware of the recommendation models' predictive patterns, they are not sure whether the recommendation model would recommend the item or not.
-As a result, their explanations tend to be ambiguous and lack persuasiveness and their scores tend to fall more under the RATING-3.
+However, since they are unrelated to the target model and are not aware of the target models' predictive patterns, they are not sure whether the target model would recommend the item or not.
+As a result, their explanations tend to be ambiguous and lack persuasiveness and their scores tend to fall under the RATING-2.

 Another point worth mentioning is that we find RecExplainer-I has the lowest evaluation scores.
 By examining specific examples, we discover that it generates explanations with hallucination, such as mistaking other items as the current user's history.
 This indicates that there might be a certain gap in directly reconstructing textual content from neuron signals, as the information may be insufficient.
 This is also demonstrated by the relatively low metrics of the history reconstruction task in the previous section.